Autonomous · EU AI Act · 2026

 The big pieces of the law — in order

-Regulation (EU) 2024/1689 is long, but most product and compliance conversations boil down to a handful of ideas: what is forbidden, what counts as high-risk, what you must prove, and how people stay in control.
-Here is a simple map — always confirm details with your legal team.
+Regulation (EU) 2024/1689 is long; most mid-market conversations boil down to a handful of ideas: what is forbidden, what counts as high-risk, what you must prove, and how people stay in control.
+Here is a simple map — confirm details with your legal team.

 Title II · Prohibited